p-kuen/PatchProtect/README.md

 - <b>Client Settings</b> ( use owner-hud, fppmode, enable notifications )

 <h3>Modern Design:</h3>
 Patchprotect is not just a functional addon.
 It also looks pretty!
 We gave PatchProtect a nice modern design, which makes it easy to see, what you can do or not.
-Also checkboxes, as well as as other control elements have their own modern design.
+Also checkboxes, as well as other control-elements have their own modern design.
 You can also write us some suggestions about possible changes.

 <h3>Bug fixing:</h3>